 How shipping and handling impacts sales tax returns

 Because California is the most populous state in the U.S., and the fifth largest economy in the world, most businesses have customers in the Golden State.
 If you’re collecting sales tax from California residents, you’ll need to consider how to handle taxes on shipping and handling charges.

-Taxable and exempt shipping charges
+Taxable and exempt shipping charges in California

-California sales may apply to charges for shipping, delivery, freight, and postage.
+California sales tax may apply to charges for shipping, delivery, freight, and postage.
 Charges for handling are generally taxable.

 The general rule of thumb in California is that if the sale is exempt, related delivery charges are exempt.
 However, if the sale is taxable, delivery-related charges may be fully taxable, partially taxable, or non-taxable.